k0nserv/hugotunius.se/_posts/2021-01-03-an-analysis-of-privacy-on-the-app-store.md

 Let's look at apps that collect one of the above data types for the category *Data Not Linked to You*.

-In this data set there are 434 apps that collect such oxymoron data types.
-The worst two offenders, by count, are *myCricket App* and *FootballNet QPR* although neither collect precise location which is reassuring. *The Weather Network*, *OpenSnow*, *Yanosik*, *imo video calls and chat*, and *MyRadar Weather Radar* are examples of apps that collect precise locations for third party advertising purposes.
+In this data set there are 740 apps that collect such oxymoron data types.
+The worst three offenders, by count, are *KFC: Online food delivery*(20), *myCricket App*(12), and *FootballNet QPR*(12) although neither collect precise location which is reassuring. *The Weather Network*, *OpenSnow*, *Yanosik*, *imo video calls and chat*, and *MyRadar Weather Radar* are examples of apps that collect precise locations for third party advertising purposes.
 In fact *imo video calls and chat*, and *MyRadar Weather Radar* collect precise location for every single one of the six different purposes.

 *Taimi: LGBTQ+ Dating, Chat* is an LGBTQ+ dating app that collects precise location for analytics purposes.
 This is of particular note because in many countries LGBTQ+ people face significant risk if their status is exposed.